Introduction

 VA Linux, Hewlett Packard, Snap, Canonical, Google

-After leaving Linuxcare, OzLabs founder Tridgell joined
+After leaving Linuxcare, OzLabs founder Andrew Tridgell joined

-Potter.
+Tim Potter.
 However, approximately 6 months later VA Linux

 took a job with Ubuntu's